AgoraIO-Community/astro-backend/docs/TRANSCRIPTION.md

 ```

 ## Stop Transcribing
-To stop the transcription, you must send a `DELETE` command to a URL containing the App ID, Task ID, and the Builder Token.
+To stop the transcription, you must send a `DELETE` request to a URL containing the App ID, Task ID, and the Builder Token.

 ```ts
 const credential = generateCredential()